PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ### sbox and inverse sbox
 A sbox is a table that takes an input value, looks it up, and outputs another value.
 The the inverse sbox takes the output from the sbox, and restores it to the original input value.

-The sbox hides relationships between the key and the output data.
+The sbox hides relationships between the key and the output data and makes linear analysis much harder to do.

 ![sbox](https://captanu.files.wordpress.com/2015/04/aes_sbox.jpg)